precice/tutorials/elastic-tube-1d/README.md

 Note the required arguments specifying which quantity to plot (`pressure`, `velocity` or `diameter`) and the name prefix of the target vtk files.

-For example, to plot the diameter of the fluid-python case using the default prefix for VTK files, `plot-diamter.sh` executes:
+For example, to plot the diameter of the fluid-python case using the default prefix for VTK files, `plot-diameter.sh` executes:

 ```bash
 python3 plot-vtk.py diameter fluid-python/output/out_fluid_